Is it Possible to get Implants with Gum Disease?

 How long should I wait for placement of dental implants after removal of periodontally compromised teeth?

-It is best to go for immediate placement of dental implants after removal of diseased teeth.
+It is best to go for immediate placement of dental implants (if at all possible) after removal of diseased teeth.
 No time should be wasted for preserving maximum quantity of socket bone for success of dental implants.
 However, if your implant surgeon feels that it is necessary to give some time for healing of disease, you must follow his instructions.
-Possible for implants after periodontal disease?
+Are implants possible after periodontal disease?
 Can someone with gum disease get implants?
 It all depends on if there is adequate healthy bone remaining.

 What will happen if my jaw bone gets damaged due to periodontal disease?
 Will I lose the chance to get dental implants in future?